-Art 439 i CRR Expo- sure value to central counterparties The exposure value to central counterparties and the associated risk exposures within the scope of Section 9 of Chapter 6 of Title II of Part Three.
-As of 31.
-December 2022 Addiko Group does not have any expo- sure value to central counter- parties (QCCPs and non-QCCPs).
+CRR article Disclosures requested in the CRR article Reasons for inapplicability Art 439 i CRR Exposure value to central counterparties The exposure value to central counterparties and the associated risk exposures within the scope of Section 9 of Chapter 6 of Title II of Part Three.
+As of 31 December, Addiko Group does not have any exposure value to central counterparties (QCCPs and non-QCCPs).
 Art 439 j CRR No- tional amounts and fair value of credit derivative transac- tions Credit derivative transactions shall be broken down by product type.
-As of year-end 2022 Addiko Group does not have any single name CDS on the portfolio.
-Art 439 k CRR Expo- sure to counterparty credit risk Estimate of $\alpha$ (alpha) if the institution has received the permission of the competent authorities to estimate $\alpha$ .
-Addiko Group does not apply any own estimates of the scaling factor.
-Art 441 CRR Indicators of global systemic importance Institutions identified as G-SIIs in accordance with Ar- ticle 131 of Directive 2013/36/EU shall disclose, on an annual basis, the values of the indicators used for de- termining the score of the institutions in accordance with the identification methodology referred to in that Article.
-The Article 441 CRR is not appli- cable for Addiko Group, as it does not belong to the institu- tions of global systemic im- portance in accordance with Ar- ticle 131 of 2013/36/EU.
-Art 447 h CRR Own funds and eligible liabilities ratios and their components, numerator and denominator Institutions shall disclose their own funds and eligible liabilities ratios and their components, numerator and denominator, as calculated in accordance with Articles 92a and 92b and broken down at the level of each res- olution group.
+As of year-end 2023, Addiko Group does not have any single name CDS on the portfolio.
+Art 439 k CRR Expo- sure to counterparty credit risk Estimate of α (alpha) if the institution has received the permission of the competent authorities to estimate $\alpha.$ Addiko Group does not apply any own estimates of the scaling factor.
+Art 441 CRR Indicators of global systemic importance Institutions identified as G-SIIs in accordance with Article 131 of Directive 2013/36/EU shall disclose, on an annual basis, the values of the indicators used for determining the score of the institutions in accordance with the identification methodology referred to in that Article.
+The Article 441 CRR Is not applicable to Addiko Group, as it does not belong to the institutions of global systemic importance in accordance with Article 131 of 2013/36/EU.
+Art 447 h CRR Own funds and eligible liabilities ratios and their components, numerator and denominator Institutions shall disclose their own funds and eligible liabilities ratios and their components, numerator and denominator, as calculated in accordance with Articles 92a and 92b and broken down at the level of each resolution group.
 Addiko Group is not a G-SIIs or a subsidiary of a non-EU G-SII.
 Art 449 CRR Exposure to securitisation positions Institutions calculating risk-weighted exposure amounts in accordance with Part Three, Title II, Chapter 5 or own funds requirements in accordance with Article 337 or 338 shall disclose selected information, where relevant, separately for their trading and non-trading book.
-The Article 449 CRR is not applicable for Addiko Group, as no securitisation transactions are currently in place.
+The Article 449 CRR is not applicable to Addiko Group, as no securitisation transactions are currently in place.
 Art 449a CRR Disclosure of environmental, social and governance risks (ESG risks) The article requires large institutions that have issued securities that are admitted to trading on a regulated market of any Member State to disclose information on ESG risks, including physical risks and transition risks.
-Addiko Group is not a large institution, hence this article is not applicable for Addiko Group.
+Addiko Group is not a large institution, hence, this article is not applicable to Addiko Group.
 Art 452 CRR, Art.
 453 j CRR Use of the IRB Approach to credit risk Institutions calculating the risk-weighted exposure amounts under the IRB Approach shall disclose selected information.
 Only the Standardised Approach is used within Addiko Group.
 Art 454 CRR Use of the Advanced Measurement Approaches to operational risk The institutions using the Advanced Measurement Approaches set out in Articles 321 to 324 for the calculation of their own funds requirements for operational risk shall disclose a description of the use of insurances and other risk transfer mechanisms for the purpose of mitigation of this risk.
 Addiko Group does not apply the Advanced Measurement Approach to operational risk.